tototomate123/tuwunel/README.md

 at developer discretion, but has significance to users.
 The `major` value is changed to indicate significant milestones, but does not necessarily indicate any "breaking" change.
-Note that an irreversible database schema change may occur with only a `minor` version change, but these policies are not finalized, or very important for users right now. **Users should place an importance on keeping up to date with the latest `minor` version.**
+Note that an irreversible database schema change may occur with only a `minor` version change, but these policies are not finalized, or very important for users right now.

+> [!IMPORTANT]
+> **Users should attempt to keep up to date with the latest minor version.**

 We currently do not have separate stable and unstable branches, but we reserve the possibility for exploring this model in the future.
-This would only occur between different `major` versions (i.e. `1.x` is stable and only receives fixes, while `2.x` receives new features).
+This would only occur between different `major` versions (i.e. `1.x.x` is stable and only receives fixes, while `2.x.x` receives new features).
 There are no concrete plans to move to this model at this time.

 #### Branches